jonnonz1/nz-statute-book/acts/public/2003/criminal-procedure-mentally-impaired-persons-act-2003.md

   (e) application made; and
   (f) agreement entered into; and
   (g) requirement imposed.

+### Part 3 — Provision relating to Sentencing (Reinstating Three Strikes) Amendment Act 2024

+### 6 Offences affected by amendment
+(1) The amendment made to section 34 of this Act by section 16 of the amendment Act does not apply to any offence committed, whether in whole or in part, before the commencement date.
+(2) In this clause,—
+  - **amendment Act** means the Sentencing (Reinstating Three Strikes) Amendment Act 2024
+  - **commencement date** means the date on which the amendment Act, other than sections 21(2), 23(2), and 24, comes into force.

 ## Schedule 1 — Consequential amendments to other enactments